 Increased octane is typically suitable for the following cases:

-- Vehicles that are factory-tuned for high octane fuel.
+- Vehicles that are tuned for high octane fuel.

-- Engines that are modified for higher compression (such as aftermarket cylinder heads).
+- Engines that are modified for higher compression.

 - When ignition timing is advanced.